 The tested spectrometer is an Ocean Optics Flame-S. It was selected because its wavelength range (300nm to 1,000nm) captures the peak emission wavelengths from the propulsion system that will be monitored in space during the WALI CubeSat experiment.
 Students designed and milled aluminum shaker fixtures for the spectrometer, to hold it firmly on the shaker head for random vibration tests along all three axes.

 The students used VR’s VibrationVIEW software to input the NASA standard test profile from Table 1.
-Using this profile, a test was run first in the z-axis and the results were collected.
+Using this profile, a test was run first on the z-axis and the results were collected.
 After completing the vibration test, the spectrometer was removed from the shaker fixture and attached to another testing apparatus, where light sources with precise frequency outputs were used to determine if the spectrometer’s measurements varied from pre-vibration readings.
 This testing was repeated for the other two axes.

 Most significantly, the spectrometer survived the vibration testing.
 The vibration testing results closely matched the test profile requirements.
 Even the variations at the higher frequencies are well within the expected range.